How To Find Radius And Diameter

 Conclusion

 Now that you have a solid understanding of how to find the radius and diameter, take the next step by applying this knowledge in practical exercises.
-Try measuring circular objects around you or solving geometrical problems to reinforce your learning.
+And try measuring circular objects around you or solving geometrical problems to reinforce your learning.
 Share your experiences and insights in the comments below, and let's continue to explore the fascinating world of geometry together!